 We are committed to the continuous evolution of our environmental, social, and governance (ESG) program.
-This year, we engaged a third party to support us in strengthening our policies, enhancing transparency and disclosure, and building new strategies to address relevant ESG risks and opportunities.
 We believe that integrating ESG considerations into our business strategies will not only drive long-term value for our shareholders but also positively impact the communities in which we operate.
-We will continue to work toward improvement around our ESG priorities during 2024 and aim to provide additional ESG disclosures in 2024.
+We will continue to work toward improvement around our ESG priorities during 2025 and aim to provide additional ESG disclosures in 2025.